 A group of 32 economists have written a letter to the Biden Administration saying that rent control is an effective tool to protect the poor and middle and working class.
-The economists also said that anti-rent control arguments pushed by the real estate industry are outdated and wrong.
-It’s a major development in the rent control debate, with corporate landlords, landlord lobbying groups, and even reporters saying that economists don’t support rent regulations.
-That argument is now wrong, too.
+The economists also said that the real estate industry’s anti-rent control arguments are outdated and wrong.
+It’s a major development in the rent control debate.
+For too long, corporate landlords, landlord lobbying groups, and even reporters have pushed the myth that economists don’t support rent regulations.
+That argument has now been proven wrong, too.

 The 32 economists come from such top universities as the Massachusetts Institute of Technology, UC Santa Barbara, American University, John Jay College, Columbia University, Bard College, and the University of Massachusetts.
 In July, they sent a letter to the Biden Administration that supported rent control and picked apart anti-rent control arguments.

 The economists noted that over the last few years, “we have seen the devastating impact of a poorly regulated housing market on people’s livelihoods, as already unaffordable rental prices outpace wage growth.”

 They stated that “high rents and a lack of tenant protections negatively impact tenants and their families, as well as the larger economy.
 At the household level, high rents lead to housing insecurity, homelessness, health challenges, and economic precarity for already-struggling renters.